NotWindyZ/umamusume-reroll-macro/README.md

    - Press `F1` to start, `F3` to stop, or use the GUI buttons.

 ---
-## Macro Assignment Tutorial (IMPORTANT!!!!!!!!!!)
+## ⚠️⚠️ Macro Assignment Tutorial (IMPORTANT!!!!!!!!!!) ⚠️⚠️
-Go to "Reroll" tab of the macro (Make sure you have to be on fullscreen mode before doing this!!)
+### Go to "Reroll" tab of the macro (Make sure you have to be on fullscreen mode before doing this!!)
+### The settings already setup for "*1920x1080 fullscreen*" (If your PC resolution doesn't match please do fine tune your macro setting from Section 1 -> 4
 ---

 ### Section 1: "Macro Reroll Clicks"